-Schmidt/Wilson features Z-shaped rooms and a limited number of single rooms for students.
+Schmidt/Wilson will close May 2015 for renovation.
+The new building will feature rectangular rooms for students.
 Residents also have access to a computer lab, fitness room, lounge space, laundry rooms, and other services.

-Furniture in Schmidt/Wilson is not stackable or bunkable, so you may bring or rent a loft.
 Included in each room are beds, dressers, desks with chairs, and built-in closet space.
 One wired Ethernet outlet is available in student rooms, and wireless Internet service is available throughout the building.
-A phone jack also is in each room.

 Although this complex does not feature an eat-in food service, the nearby LaFollette Square and The Atrium offer a variety of dining choices.